 GST | Ōtepoti Dunedin, New Zealand

 Week one is a series of Zoom lectures with community and climate adaptation experts.
 Weeks 2 and 3 take place on the ground in Ōtepoti Dunedin in New Zealand’s South Island.
-Here we will be hosted by Otago Polytechnic School of Architecture, using their studios and accommodation facilities to work collaboratively and with community members on climate adaptation research and proposals for this small city facing significant climate impacts.
+Here we will be hosted by Otago Polytechnic School of Architecture, using their studios and student accommodation to work collaboratively and with community members on climate adaptation research and proposals for this small city facing significant climate impacts.
 The final week is self-directed, bringing the findings of your design research together.

 Contacts: